Shamimasharmin/Face-detction-and-identification-in-real-time/README.md

 Face Detection: Face detection is just pulling out faces in an image or a video.
 This technique we are using that shows for both face detection and identification.

 Face Identification: Face identification is identify faces in a video or image including the person's name.
-This takes a little bit extra training, that we have done in here. the file name is faces-train.py The training portion and the recognizing or the identification of faces can be absolutely advanced.
+This takes a little bit extra training, that we have done in here.
+The training portion and the identification of faces can be absolutely advanced.
 Advanced means using deep learning libraries such as tensorflow or PI torch.
 Opencv has some built-in features to make those things(advanced) easier.
-To do this project here used: numpy==1.15.4, opencv==3.4.3.18, pillow=5.3.0, tensorflow==1.12.0, virualenv==16.1.0, python=3.6.7
+To do this project here used: numpy==1.15.4, opencv==3.4.3.18, pillow=5.3.0, virualenv==16.1.0, python=3.6.7
 First here is a base.py file which is just for opening the webcam automatic when I run the code.
 Now I name it as faces.py:Start with this faces.py file

 ✔ Step 1: Copy haarcascades from cv2